rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 `Option` to do the conversion explicitly.

 So far, all the `main` functions we’ve used return `()`.
-The `main` function is special because it’s the entry and exit point of executable programs, and there are restrictions on what its return type can be for the programs to behave as expected.
+The `main` function is special because it’s the entry point and exit point of an executable program, and there are restrictions on what its return type can be for the program to behave as expected.

 Luckily, `main` can also return a `Result<(), E>`.
-Listing 9-12 has the code from Listing 9-10 but we’ve changed the return type of `main` to be `Result<(), Box<dyn Error>>` and added a return value `Ok(())` to the end.
-This code will now compile:
+Listing 9-12 has the code from Listing 9-10, but we’ve changed the return type of `main` to be `Result<(), Box<dyn Error>>` and added a return value `Ok(())` to the end.
+This code will now compile.

+<span class="filename">Filename: src/main.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch09-error-handling/listing-09-12/src/main.rs}}
 ```

 <span class="caption">Listing 9-12: Changing `main` to return `Result<(), E>`
-allows the use of the `?` operator on `Result` values</span>
+allows the use of the `?` operator on `Result` values.</span>

 The `Box<dyn Error>` type is a *trait object*, which we’ll talk about in the [“Using Trait Objects that Allow for Values of Different Types”][trait-objects]<!-- ignore --> section in Chapter 17.
 For now, you can read `Box<dyn Error>` to mean “any kind of error.”
-Using `?` on a `Result` value in a `main` function with the error type `Box<dyn Error>` is allowed, because it allows any `Err` value to be returned early.
+Using `?` on a `Result` value in a `main` function with the error type `Box<dyn Error>` is allowed because it allows any `Err` value to be returned early.
 Even though the body of this `main` function will only ever return errors of type `std::io::Error`, by specifying `Box<dyn Error>`, this signature will continue to be correct even if more code that returns other errors is added to the body of `main`.

 When a `main` function returns a `Result<(), E>`, the executable will exit with a value of `0` if `main` returns `Ok(())` and will exit with a nonzero value if `main` returns an `Err` value.
 Executables written in C return integers when they exit: programs that exit successfully return the integer `0`, and programs that error return some integer other than `0`.
 Rust also returns integers from executables to be compatible with this convention.

 The `main` function may return any types that implement [the `std::process::Termination` trait][termination]<!-- ignore -->, which contains